OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

-# OPERA DSWx validation data example
+# OPERA DSWx validation data example using SCP

 Demonstrates how to: